hm-lang/core/proposals/README.md

 # just like when we define an argument for a function, the newly scoped variable goes on the left,
 # so too for destructuring return arguments.  this one uses the default type of `RoundDown`:
 {IntegerPart; roundDown} fraction(In: Greeting, Io; InputOutput)
+# TODO: let's try to get rid of this syntax, i don't think we want another way
+#       to do things.  we probably should make sure things work for the function import case.
+#       e.g., `{myRename: someModuleFunction(Arg1, Arg2): returnType} \/my/other/file`.
+#       we also don't really want to allow type casting without being explicit about it.
 # or if you want to put it on the right, you use the following TypeScript-friendly syntax:
 {RoundDown as IntegerPart;} fraction(Greeting as In, InputOutput as Io;)
 # you can specify the return type of the renamed variable like this to do casting: